shariq1989/cookbook/content/recipe/crispy-sesame-tofu.md

 #### Can I bake the tofu instead?

-I prefer pan-frying the tofu, but it can be easy and more time-efficient to bake it instead.
-When baking, line the tofu on a prepared baking sheet.
+I prefer pan-frying the tofu for this recipe, but it can be easy and more time-efficient to bake it instead.
+When baking, line the tofu on a [rimmed baking sheet](https://amzn.to/3hI9bV5).
 Preheat the oven at 400 degrees and bake for 25-30 minutes until they've reached desired crispness.

-#### Can I make it in the air-fryer?
+#### Can I make it crispy tofu the air-fryer?

 You will need to work in batches.
-Arrange the tofu in a single layer in the air fryer basket, and cook at 400 degrees for about 5 minutes.
+Arrange the tofu in a single layer in the [air fryer](https://amzn.to/3IbYKEn) basket, and cook at 400 degrees for about 5 minutes.
 Flip the tofu pieces, and then cook for another 5 minutes.
 Repeat this process until all the tofu has had an opportunity to be cooked.

 #### Is sesame tofu vegetarian?
 Is it vegan?